melbrng/Maze/README.md

 ![Screenshot](MelissaBoringAMaze5.PNG)

-- Collect the key in order to exit the maze
+- Collect the key in order to exit the maze.
+Waypoints glow red to illustrate the path you have taken so far.
 ![Screenshot](MelissaBoringAMaze4.PNG)

 - Troll celebrates your success!